axshendely/CD-Assignment/README.md

 3-	*.*

 <br>
-now i understand how i would commit my project, so that the changes flow directly to the serverg.
+now i understand how i would commit my project, so that the changes flow directly to the server.
 <br>
 <br>